Hereworth School

-Hereworth School is one of only seven independent boys' schools in New Zealand which caters for boarding and day pupils.
-It was established in 1927 by the amalgamation of Heretaunga School Hastings (New Zealand) and Hurworth School (Wanganui).
+Hereworth School is an independent school in Havelock North, New Zealand, which caters for boarding and day pupils.
+It was established in 1927 by the amalgamation of Heretaunga School (originally in Hastings) and Hurworth School (Wanganui).
+Until 2023 the school only admitted male pupils; the school now also admits female day pupils.

 The school is founded on five main "cornerstones", which are Academic, Cultural, Christian Dimension, Boarding Life and Sport.
-The Christian Dimension being very strong at Hereworth, the school has its own chapel and chapel choir in which the whole school attends services four times a week.
+The school has its own chapel and chapel choir in which the whole school attends services four times a week.

 Founding

+Heretaunga School was founded in 1882 as a private boys' school in Hastings.
+In 1913, it moved to Havelock North.